julietteBergoend/pyannote-db-plumcot/README.md

 However, we annotated following the IMDb credits which are not always consistent, e.g. the emperor in Star Wars doesn't have the same label in the old and the new episodes.

-> Disclaimer : we do not intend to use the whole `X.SpeakerDiarization.Plumcot` corpus to train or evaluate speaker diarization systems!
-Indeed, the classes are largely imbalanced, a lot of actors (i.e. speakers) play in multiple series and a lot of characters share labels across series!
+> Disclaimer : we do not intend to use the whole `X.SpeakerDiarization.Plumcot` corpus
+> to train or evaluate speaker diarization systems!
+Indeed, the classes are largely
+> imbalanced, a lot of actors (i.e. speakers) play in multiple series and a lot of
+> characters share labels across series (see `actor_counter` and `counter
+>`, respectively).

 Moreover, some secondary characters (most don't have proper names) are played by several different actors through the same serie.
 These are listed in `not_unique.json` and should be removed from the evaluation (TODO).